NJCTS Launches a Comic Book Series About a Superhero with Tourette Syndrome

 “We wanted Twitcha to overcome but not conform for the sake of how everyone thinks she should act,” said Baldwin, who is currently a sophomore at Syracuse University.
 “She accepts her tics and her differences and decides to spread awareness to help others.
 Her story is not much different than mine, Mary’s or Julie’s.”

 Twitcha’s tics are represented by the villain-turned-hero Misfire, who teams up with Dr. Sitstill to destroy anyone who wouldn’t conform to his idea of “normal.”
 But after their defeat, Misfire sees the error of her ways and teams up with Twitcha.
-The book will be used by NJCTS during Education Outreach presentations to elementary students and there is a plan to create lesson plans so teachers can add Twitcha to their curriculum.
+The book is being used by NJCTS during Education Outreach presentations to elementary students and lesson plans have been created so teachers can add Twitcha to their curriculum.

 If you would like a copy mailed to you, we are charging $3 to cover printing, shipping and handling.